The Soul Of a Summer Stutter

 In my way

-But not of poems.
+But the reading of poems.

-whose power has not been lost in the modern age
+Whose power has not been lost in the modern age

-especially with a Boston accent.
+And a heavy Boston accent.

 Post a Comment